turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 ### Part 2 - Warm Up, Explore

 Once in your breakout room, trade repl.it links with your partner.
 This way, you are each exposed to a new array that you will work with during activity.
-You will each need for fork the repl.it.
+You will each need to fork the repl.it.

 - Take a moment to familiarize yourself with the array your partner declared